USU 1320: History and Civilization

 A similar code of conduct governs sexual behavior.
 A holy man cannot, for instance, have sex with a woman who is menstruating (Lev.
 15:19), since that would entail the mixing of blood and semen, fluids which according to P's logic should never commingle.
 Nor can a high priest marry a widow, divorced woman or prostitute (Lev.
 21:14), because in doing so he would cause his seed to be joined in the same organ with that of other men, and the structure of God's divisible universe seems to suggest different men's semen ought not to mix.
 From the same logic comes the injunction against male homosexuality (Lev.
 18:22, 20:13).
 It's interesting to note that Leviticus includes no such injunction against same-sex activity amidst women, presumably because behavior of this sort does not, at least on the surface, involve the conjunction of immiscible fluids.

 P, however, underlies more than Leviticus and its myriad laws.
-According to many scholars, it's responsible for no less than the opening lines of the Bible—"In the beginning God created the heaven and the earth"—and the subsequent verses running through Genesis 2:3, up to "And God blessed the seventh day and sanctified it."
+According to many scholars, it's responsible for nothing less than the opening lines of the Bible—"In the beginning God created the heaven and the earth"—and the subsequent verses running through Genesis 2:3, up to "And God blessed the seventh day and sanctified it."
 The stress on the holiness of the Sabbath is paralleled later at some length in Leviticus 23, a stretch of text which is clearly P's handiwork.

 P also, no doubt, provided the original stories of the Great Flood and God's subsequent covenant with Noah (Gen. 9), also the later covenant with Abraham (Gen. 17) as well as the construction of the desert tabernacle in direct symmetry with the architecture of the so-called "First Temple" in Jerusalem (Ex.
 25-27).
 Also from P comes God's promise issued on Mount Sinai of an enduring priesthood who will oversee the performance of rituals, thus ensuring the purity of the Hebrew people once they arrive in the promised land (Ex.
 28-30).